 The programme provides young people with an insight into working within the fire service and provides an exciting and unique opportunity to:

 - Develop transferable, practical skills for future training or employment.

-- The opportunity to gain experience with Duke of Edinburgh award and Fire aid
+- The opportunity to gain experience with Duke of Edinburgh award

 - Increase your knowledge of fire safety.